thedonmon/spl-airdrop/README.md

 The airdrop tool is quite resource intensive on the solana RPC so using a custom RPC url is strongly recommeneded.
 You can get a RPC over at [Quicknode](https://www.quicknode.com/pricing) without ratelmiting for $99/month

-#### Airdrop NFTs
+#### Airdrop NFTs / Bulk Transfer NFTs.

 Use this tool to airdrop a specific set of NFTs to holders.
 You can Airdrop expects a list of mintids, and then a list of wallets to airdrop the nfts to.
 You can use the `get-holders-cm` command to get the hashlist.
 This will generate a hashlist for you.
 The file format to pass as _path to airdrop list_ can be found in `examples/nftdistrolist.json`.
 This is the only format that will be accepted.
-Use this file to add the wallet and how many NFTs from the hashlist generated they should receive.
+Use this file to add the wallet and how many NFTs from the hashlist generated a wallet should receive.
+If you would like to mass send NFTs from a wallet you own, get the holders snapshot and get the mint ids from your wallet or pass the list of mint ids and only specify the address you are trying to send to in the same format as `nftdistrolist.json`.
-**You can also use this as a bulk transfer tool to mass send NFTs**

 ```sh
 npx ts-node src/index.ts airdrop-nft \